aman333nolawz/Sudoku/README.md

 run the `puzzle_editor.py` to open the puzzle editor.
 There you can put the number directly.

 Press `s` to save the edited puzzle while using the puzzle editor. if a level doesn't load try pressing `l`, if then also it doesn't load, then that level would have not created.

+# Download new puzzles
+if you want to download new puzzles, then run the `download_puzzles.py` file.
+You can change difficulty and how much to download on the file.